 If your bid is lower than the minimum, your ads will only be served on Yandex advertising network member websites and on the “All ads” page.
 To ensure that your minimum price doesn't go up, monitor the quality of your other ads and campaigns.

 This happens if you are using an automatic strategy for bid management.
 In this case you can't manage the bid for each keyword, but you can enter their priorities and general strategy parameters (the maximum CPC, average CPC, etc.).

 If you want to enter bids yourself, switch to a “Manual bid management” strategy on your campaign parameters page.
 We don't recommend doing this if you aren't sure that you can set suitable bids and continuously track how effective they are.

 Your price forecasts in the Yandex.Direct interface may not be factoring in competing ads that were stopped automatically due to time targeting.
 Additionally, bids may change drastically over the course of a day and your ads may not get the desired traffic volume as frequently.
 To make sure that competing ads factor into your bid forecast, disable the Do not take into account competitors' automatically stopped ads when setting bids option in the advanced settings section on the campaign parameters page.

 I can't gather display statistics in order to increase my CTR

-If you just launched your ads, don't worry about your cumulated statistics. calculating The CTR forecast is used to calculate the bid forecast.
+If you just launched your ads, don't worry about your cumulated statistics.
+The CTR forecast is used to calculate the bid forecast.
 This forecast is not only based on click and display statistics, but also on many other parameters that let you determine clickability, even when impressions first launch.
-This is so that you don't have to pay an unfairly high bid to place new, high-quality ads.

 My account has a high quality index but my bids haven't decreased